Karthi8993/DataScience/README.md

-# DataScience
+# DataScience Assignment
-Hands lab to create Jupyter Notebook
+Hands on lab to create Jupyter Notebook